-*Source: Buccino and Associates: Seton Hall University Stiffman School of Business, As reported in August 25, 2003, Business Week.
+*Source: Buccino and Associates: Seton Hall University Stiffman School of Business, As reported on August 25, 2003, Business Week.

-Many organizations will enter decline unless there are is in place a rigorous program of transformational leadership development.
+Many organizations will decline unless a rigorous program of transformational leadership development is in place.
 If senior leaders can detect the symptoms of decline early, they can more easily deal with it.
 Some of the more obvious signs include:

 - Declining sales relative to competitors,

 - Debt loads continue to grow year after year.